winhowes/AuthTranslator/docs/denylist-config.md

 It lives beside `config.yaml` and `allowlist.yaml`, is hot‑reloaded, and is entirely optional.
-In day‑to‑day operation you should prefer shaping access through the [allowlist](allowlist-config.md); the denylist is best reserved for defensive blocks (for example, temporarily disabling tool calls in the OpenAI Responses API or stopping a newly discovered attack vector).
+In day‑to‑day operation you should prefer shaping access through the [allowlist](allowlist-config.md); the denylist is best reserved for defensive blocks (for example, temporarily disabling tool calls in the OpenAI Responses API).
 Both files can be used in tandem: a request must first be permitted by the allowlist and then **avoid matching** any deny rules.

 ---